mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-08-friday_morning.md

 The second line shows the reference genome sequence.
 The third line shows the consensus sequence determined from the sequence reads.

 A `.` indicates a match to the reference sequence, so we can see that the consensus from our sample matches the reference in most locations.
 That is good!
 If that was not the case, we should probably reconsider our choice of reference.
+- Commas denote matching bases on the reverse strand, while dots represent matching bases on the forward strand.

 Below the horizontal line, we can see all of the reads in our sample aligned with the reference genome.
-Only positions where the called base differs from the reference are shown.
+- Only positions where the called base (ATGCN) differs from the reference are shown.
+- Uppercase letters represent mismatched bases from the sequencing reads that are aligned to the forward strand.
+- Lowercase Letters (atcgn) represent mismatched bases from the sequencing reads that are aligned to the reverse strand.

 You can use the arrow keys on your keyboard to scroll or type `?` for a help menu.

 To navigate to a specific position, type `g`.
 A dialogue box will appear.
-In this box, type the name of the "chromosome" followed by a colon and the position of the variant you would like to view (e.g. for this sample, type `CP000819.1:50` to view the 50th base.
+- In this box, type the name of the "chromosome" followed by a colon and the position of the variant you would like to view (e.g. for this sample, type `CP000819.1:50` to view the 50th base.
 Type `Ctrl^C` or `q` to exit `tview`.

 In the output from `samtools tview`, the dots (`.`) and commas (`,`) represent the alignment of sequencing reads to the reference genome, where each character indicates a particular state in the alignment.